HB9IMS/hb9imsutils/README.md

 # imsutils
-A small collection of tools accumulated over some time.
+This python package is a small collection of tools accumulated over some time.

+currently WIP...